Family Caregiver Stress – Part II

 When you are powerless to turn back the changes that are hard to bear, keep in your mind’s eye that loving your family member is the most valuable aspect of what you are doing.

 If the changes experienced by an elder are significant, particularly when cognition is diminishing, it is especially important to have a strategy for keeping yourself emotionally strong and able to be an effective caregiver.
-Here are some tips for helping you navigate these changing tides:
+Here are some tips for helping you navigate these changing tides as well as caregiver stress:

 Accept that things have changed